The Women’s Cycle Map

 Who this workshop is for

-This workshop is for women who are curious about their menstrual cycle and life rhythms, even if they have never explored these ideas before.
+This is for women who are curious about their menstrual cycle and life rhythms, even if they have never explored these ideas before.

 It may be supportive if you are: